franko/gsl-shell/doc/user-manual/gdt.rst

     The interpolation method is specified by the optional argument ``interp_method``.
     The accepted methods are "linear", "polynomial", "cspline", "cspline_periodic", "akima", "akima_periodic".
     The default method is "cspline" if none is specified.

+.. function:: integrate(t, x_name, y_name[, x1, x2])

+    Perform the integration of the variable `y_name` over the variable `x_name` from the tabular data using linear interpolation between points.
+    The optional arguments `x1` and `x2` provides the integration limits but if omitted the first and last value in the table will be used.

+    It is generally expected that the x values increase monotonically.

+.. function:: sampling_optimize(t, x_name, y_names, eps_rels)

+    Returns a new data table by optimizing the sampling points over the variable `x_name` so that for each of the list of variables `y_names` a linear interpolation does not introduce an error greater then the corresponding relative tolerances `eps_rels`.

+    The argument `y_names` should be table with a list of names or a string with a single variable name.
+    The argument `eps_rels` should have the same form and number of terms and its values should be positive numbers corresponding to the relative tolerance.

+-- function:: select_interval(t, x_name, x1, x2)

+    Returns a new tables by selecting the entries that meet the condition on `x_name` of being within `x1` and `x2`.

 GDT Methods
 -----------